soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 On the **Actions** tab, you can see all the play book actions that are recommended for remediation after the investigation has completed.

 Actions capture a complete list of all the steps Microsoft recommends you take at the end of a investigation.
 You can take remediation actions here by selecting one or more actions.
-Clicking **Approve** will allow remediations to begin running.
+Clicking **Approve** will allow remediation to begin.
 (Appropriate permissions might be required.
 For example, a Security Reader can view actions but not approve them.)

 ![AIR investigations action page](media/air-investigationactionspage.png)